GaryHostt/DR_DNS-1/LabGuide300.md

 ![](./screenshots/300screenshots/5.png)

-Your health check on your primary region is now failing, and traffic hitting your DNS should now be routed to your standby region.
+Your health check on your primary region is now failing, and traffic hitting your DNS should now be routed to your DR region.
 ![](./screenshots/300screenshots/300a.png)

-If you installed the HTML to your standby server, you should now see this.
+If you installed the HTML to your DR server, you should now see this.
 You can see our DNS entry - 'oci.life' with the subdomain 'alexmcdonald'.
 ![](./screenshots/300screenshots/300c.png)

 If you navigate to health/check traffic steering - you can see the health for the Primary region load balancer is now critical.
 If you visit the IP address of this load balancer, you will get 502 bad gateway.